Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 Shit that can be added in future: real-time form validation - telling how many chars is left for choosing username and lobbyname in realtime ?

+rename #chat to #gameRoom later ? possibly
+<b> mark username and roomname when user joins a room
+switch focus to #m once joining room

 Mark the actual user in a userlist once connected for itself?
 - broadcast to all within connected room if user joins io.in('connected').broadcast.emit ;)